 - Make proper use of what they know (ineptitude).

-Ignorance occurs less frequently than ineptitude due to wide availability of relevant information, Gawande noted.
+Ignorance occurs less frequently than ineptitude because relevant information is widely available, Gawande noted.

 He argued that both types of omission errors can be improved by systematic analysis and disciplined use of tools like checklists.